clj-kondo/clj-kondo/README.md

 ## Exit codes

 Exit codes can be controlled by the `--fail-level <level>` option.
-The default fail level is `warning` which will return the following exit codes:
+The default fail level is `warning` which returns exit codes as follows:

 - `0`: no errors or warnings were found
 - `2`: one or more warnings were found
 - `3`: one or more errors were found

-If `--fail-level error` is supplied a 0 exit will occur for any level:
+If `--fail-level error` is supplied, warnings do not lead to a non-zero exit code:

 - `0`: no errors were found
 - `0`: one or more warnings were found
 - `3`: one or more errors were found

-All other error codes indicate an unexpected error.
+All exit codes other than `0`, `2` and `3` indicate an error because of a bug in clj-kondo or some other unexpected error beyond the control of clj-kondo.

 ## [CI Integration](doc/ci-integration.md)
 ## [Analysis data](analysis)